 Governor Brown recently signed legislation prohibiting juveniles under the age of 16 from being tried in adult court, even for murder.
 Also, juveniles under 12 can no longer be tried in juvenile court.
 This is a dramatic change from the previous law, which allowed 14 and 15 year olds from being tried in adult court and juveniles under 12 to be tried in juvenile court if they were competent.

 Even so, in serious felony cases, minors over the age of 16 can still be tried in adult courts, meaning sentences for these crimes can go all the way up to life imprisonment for homicide.
-A skilled San Diego juvenile attorney can help fight to keep these cases in the juvenile court system to ensure the defendant will face less severe penalties for serious crimes.
+A skilled juvenile court attorney in San Diego can help fight to keep these cases in the juvenile court system to ensure the defendant will face less severe penalties for serious crimes.
 This is particularly beneficial for those charged with sex crimes as a teen who receives probation in a sex crime will not be required to register as a sex offender.

 Minors may be subject to the same crimes as adults, but they are also subject to certain additional laws that apply only to those under the age of 18 or 21 -or example, truancy or minor in possession of alcohol.